iliana-marquez/axoelote-foodtruck-app/README.md

 ### Display Logic Edge Cases
 When multiple approved bookings exist for the same day, only the first booking displays in the schedule.
 The system doesn't break but could provide more complete information.

+**Multi-Timezone Support (for V2)**

+When expanding to multiple cities/countries, re-enable `USE_TZ = True` and implement proper timezone handling: add timezone field to Client/Venue model, create timezone conversion utilities, update all datetime displays and slot calculations to normalize times consistently.

 ## Installation & Setup